-Black Lemonade Store Owner in SF Had Police Called On Him, Asked To Prove That He Owned ‘Gourmonade’
+Black Lemonade Store Owner In SF Had Police Call On Him, Asked To Prove That He Owned ‘Gourmonade’

 “Took my key out, opened my door, closed my door.
 ‘Are we ok?
 Are we good to go?’
 He said, ‘no, can I see your ID?'”

 In the aftermath of the incident, Viktor is still trying to wrap his mind around what happened.
 He says that it reminded him of the realities of being a Black entrepreneur.
-And for his wife Santhia, it creates worries for her about whether he’ll be doing OK and safe while he’s working.
+And for his wife Santhia, it creates worries for her about whether he’ll be safe while he’s working.

-Viktor hopes to inspire change in policies by meeting with City Hall members, and will be speaking with Mayor London Breed.
+Viktor hopes to inspire change in policies by meeting with City Hall members and will be speaking with Mayor London Breed.